augchan42/augchan42.github.io/_posts/2025-05-18-8-bit-oracle-futures-thinking.md

 description: "A technical exploration of 'Futures Thinking,' a potential experimental feature for 8-Bit Oracle, looking at a Triple Hex Mode and AI-driven scenario mapping."
 ---

+**Abstract:**
+This post explores 'Futures Thinking,' a potential experimental feature for the 8-Bit Oracle.
+It delves into the design considerations for a 'Triple Hex Mode' to help users map multiple potential future scenarios from a single I-Ching inquiry, including how AI could assist in categorizing these scenarios.

+**Estimated reading time:** _5 minutes_

 The I-Ching, at its core, is a system for exploring the emergent patterns of change.
 With 8-Bit Oracle, we're always tinkering with ways to deepen that exploration.
 Recently, a conversation with my friend Helen sparked an idea for a potential experimental feature, tentatively dubbed **"Futures Thinking."** This post is less of an announcement and more of a public musing—a dive into the design considerations for a mode that might (or might not) see the light of day, aimed at helping users map out multiple potential future scenarios from a single point of inquiry.

 ## The Core Concept: Independent Triple Hex Mode